Castelo dos Mouros Sintra (Moors Castle)

 Moors Castle Tourist Information

-The Moors Castle is open between 9:30-20:00 (summer season) 10:00–18:00 (winter season) and last admission is 1 hour before the closing time.
+The Moors Castle is open between 9:30-20:00 during the summer season (summer season) or 10:00–18:00 during the winter season.
+The last admission is 1 hour before the closing time.
 The castle is open 7 days a week and this includes Monday when many monuments are shut in Lisbon.
 The entrance fee to the Castelo dos Mouros is €7.00 and a typical visit lasts between 1 to 1.5 hours.

 The castle lies 3.5 Km south of Sintra but the route involves a steep climb into the Serra de Sintra.
 The recommended means of travel to the castle is to catch the 434 Sintra tourist bus, which connects the train station, the town centre, the Moors Castle and the Pena Palace.
 The entrance to the Pena Palace is less than 200m from the entrance to the Moors Castle and can be easily walked.